TugboatQA/docs/reference/services/index.md

 ### PHP

 The PHP images provided [upstream](https://hub.docker.com/_/php/) do not use apt-get to install PHP extensions.
-Instead, they provider helper scripts that let you install additional extensions as required.
+Instead, they provide helper scripts that let you install additional extensions as required.
 The images provided by Tugboat attempt to balance installing the most commonly used extensions with reserving as much disk space as possible.
 If an extension that you need is not installed, see the
 [upstream documentation](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions)
 to learn about the available helper scripts, and add any required commands to your repository config file